Cart

 0.00 SEK

-To keep track of these nineteen years, the Golden Numbers were used — 19 numbers that gave each year a specific position in the cycle.
-With their help, it was possible to predict the phases of the moon, determine the times of festivals and understand the recurring rhythm of the seasons.
-The Golden Numbers were simply an early form of year counting, but unlike today's year counting, they started over all the time.
-This way of looking at time suited the Vikings' cyclical perception of time as something that constantly recurs, like the seasons.
+To keep track of these nineteen years, the Golden Numbers were used—nineteen symbols that assigned each year in the cycle a specific position.
+With their help, people could predict the phases of the moon, determine the timing of festivals, and understand the recurring rhythm of the seasons.